jsfrench/scratchpad/README.md

 * **swagger-parser-testing**: Playing with the swagger parser, particularly for OAS3

 * **threads-concurrency-exercises**: Exercises from the book   Java Threads and the Concurrency Utilities

+* **assertj-swagger-testing**: Adding Auth to isEqualTo in assertj-swagger.